Existence of self-similar profile for a kinetic annihilation model: Introduction

 We now describe the content of this paper.
 As explained above, the existence of the profile $\psi_H$ is obtained by finding a steady state to the annihilation equation \eqref{BEscaled}.
-As in previous works \cite{BagLau07,BisiCarrLods08,EMRR05,GPV04,MiMouh06}, the proof relies on the application of a suitable version of Tykhonov fixed point theorem (we refer to \cite[Appendix A]{BagLau07} for a complete proof of it): \begin{theo}[\textit{\textbf{Dynamic proof of stationary states}}] Let $\mathcal{Y}$ be a Banach space and $(\mathcal{S}_t)_{t \ge 0}$ be a continuous semi-group on $\mathcal{Y}$ such that \begin{enumerate} \item[i)] there exists $\mathcal{Z}$ a nonempty convex and weakly (sequentially) compact subset of\, ${\mathcal{Y}}$ which is invariant under the action of $\mathcal{S}_t$ (that is $\mathcal{S}_t z \in\mathcal{Z}$ for any $z \in {\mathcal{Z}}$ and $t \ge 0$);
+As in previous works \cite{BagLau07,BisiCarrLods08,EMRR05,GPV04,MiMouh06}, the proof relies on the application of a suitable version of Tykhonov fixed point theorem (we refer to \cite[Appendix A]{BagLau07} for a complete proof of it): \begin{theo}[\textit{\textbf{Dynamic proof of stationary states}}] Let $\mathcal{Y}$ be a locally convex topological vector space and $\mathcal{Z}$ a nonempty convex and compact subset of\, ${\mathcal{Y}}$.
+If $(\mathcal{S}_t)_{t \ge 0}$ is a continuous semi-group on $\mathcal{Z}$ such that $\mathcal{Z}$ is invariant under the action of $\mathcal{S}_t$ (that is $\mathcal{S}_t z \in\mathcal{Z}$ for any $z \in {\mathcal{Z}}$ and $t \ge 0$), then there exists $z_0 \in \mathcal{Z}$ which is stationary under the action of $\mathcal{S}_t$ (that is $\mathcal{S}_t z_0=z_0$ for any $t \ge 0$). \end{theo}